deeptijindal/Adventure-Works/README.md

 # Adventure-Works
 - transformed the raw data
 - built relational data model
-- creted and calculated columns and measures with DAX
+- created and calculated columns and measures with DAX
 - designed the interactive dashboard to visualize the data